Memorial University of Newfoundland: Signal Hill Campus

 The Conference Centre on Signal Hill Campus is a convening space within the Emera Innovation Exchange.
-It houses several distinct convening spaces, each with full AV connectivity.
-The Conference Hall overlooks St. John's harbour and can be divided into three separate venues, or combined as one larger venue with the capacity to host up to 450 people.
-The Atrium, a multifunctional event space spread over two levels and connected by a seated staircase, was designed to serve as a venue for public events and presentations.
-YAFFLE Connect, a space operating as a physical manifestation of the Yaffle application, Memorial's online connecting tool, was designed with small meetings, co-working sessions, dialogues and debates in mind.
-There are also eight meeting rooms on the lower level of the Atrium and a dining room with a built-in kitchen for private lunches or small dinner receptions.
+It houses convening spaces, each with full AV connectivity.
+The Conference Hall overlooks St. John's harbour and can be divided into three separate venues or combined as one larger venue with the capacity to host up to 450 people.
+The Atrium, a multifunctional event space spread over two levels and connected by a seated staircase, serves as a venue for public events and presentations.
+YAFFLE Connect, a space operating as a physical manifestation of the Yaffle application, Memorial's online connecting tool, was designed for small meetings, co-working sessions, dialogues and debates.
+There are eight meeting rooms on the lower level of the Atrium and a dining room with a built-in kitchen for private lunches or small dinner receptions.